 We rely on a large number of vendors and other third parties to perform key functions of our business operations and to provide services to our clients.
-These vendors and third parties may act in ways that could harm our business.
+These vendors and third parties may act or fail to act in ways that could harm our business.